Dallas Qualified Medical Evaluators for Neck Injuries

 - Loss of feeling or numbness.
 Problems in the neck, especially with vertebrae, can cause pressure on the nerves, which in turn can cause loss of feeling, numbness, and tingling in the neck, shoulders, and arms.

 - Loss of movement.
-Many neck injuries can also cause stiffness or pain during movement, which prevents patients from being able to turn their head, lift things, or participate in everyday activities.
+Many injuries can also cause stiffness or pain during movement, which prevents patients from being able to turn their head, lift things, or participate in everyday activities.

 - Loss of coordination.
 Suffering from numbness and loss of feeling can also result in loss of coordination, especially involving the arms, hands, and fingers.